 Walter unloading peanut butter from truck

 This truck was delivering peanut butter and the reason we built the new loading dock.
 It was an opportunity not to be missed.
-Over the course of our pigs’s life about 80% of their diet is pasture as measured by Percent Dry Matter Intake (%DMI – a standard way of measuring diet) for the past decade or more we have also gotten about 7%DMI dairy (mostly whey) from a local dairy, 2%DMI spent barley from a local brew pub, about 1%DMI bread (mostly a training treat and very appetitive).
+While I’ve raised four batches of pigs purely on pasture, usually we have other good things to feed the pigs as well.
+The result is that over the course of our pigs’s life their diet is typically about 80% pasture as measured by Percent Dry Matter Intake (%DMI – a standard way of measuring diet).
+For the past decade or more we have also gotten about 7%DMI dairy (mostly whey) from a local dairy, 2%DMI spent barley from a local brew pub, 1%DMI eggs from our pastured chickens, 1%DMI bread (mostly a training treat and very appetitive).
 The rest is pumpkins, sunflowers, beets, turnips, radishes, apples, pears, occasional peanut butter[1,2], cottage cheese & regular cheese[1,2] and other good pre-consumer materials that froze or otherwise got rejected.
 Pigs, and chickens, are wonderful in that they can recycle these types of excellent food products keeping them out of the waste stream.
-In the immortal words of Karl Hammer, “Waste is a verb.”

 Hanno inspecting unloading process

 Previously we’ve only gotten small amounts of peanut butter, a ton at a time.
 This partial truck load of peanut butter is enough that it will likely last a year or more.
 Based on past experience I’ll keep the feeding level down to about 2%DMI to a max of about 7%DMI in the winter.